 The file has to be located in your dark-frames directory.
 Set it by going to "Preferences > Image Processing > Dark-Frame".

 The file has to be named exactly as your camera's make and model: "make model.badpixels".
 Get the make and model as RawTherapee expects them by opening a raw image you want corrected in the Image Editor tab and looking at the displayed name and model in the "Quick info " overlay, shortcut "i", e.g.: "

 Remember that these .badpixels files must be saved to the dark-frames directory!

 If you've done the steps correctly and it still doesn't work, you can verify that your badpixels file is being read by closing RawTherapee, editing the "options" file in a text editor and changing "Verbose=false" to "Verbose=true", then starting RawTherapee from a console, opening the photo you want fixed, and looking at the text output in the console.
 If you see a message like "Pentax K10D.badpixels not found" then you know what to rename your badpixels file to.
 Once you get it working, remember to set "Verbose" back to "false".

 Pixels in the bad-pixels list will always be corrected in processed photos as long as the camera make and model matches the badpixels filename.

 Programs exist to aid in the detection of bad pixels:

 - Mirror: https://web.archive.org/web/20140725130003/http://www.starzen.com/imaging/deadpixeltest.htm

 - Pixel Fixer

-Remember to fix the 4px cutting offset if you use them.
+Remember to fix the 4px cutting offset if your version of RawTherapee needs that.